- Walking Ireland’s Iconic Mountains – Number 1: Errigal

 The houses were inhabited from at least the 19th century.
 However when Famine struck in 1845, most of the houses were abandoned as families moved to the nearby Dooagh, a village located closer to the sea meaning that people could fish for food.
 Eventually the village was completely abandoned giving it the name ‘Deserted Village’.

 The houses continued to be used up until the 1940s for ‘booleying’ during the summer months.
 This practice would see some members of the family taking livestock to graze on the mountainside whilst staying in the houses of the Deserted Village.
-It is believed that Achill was one of the last places in Europe to practise this type of settlement.
+It is believed that Achill was one of the last places in Europe to practice this type of settlement.

 Having explored the village, take the track eastwards to the graveyard, turn right and then left, and follow the road back to your starting point of Silver Strand at Dugort.

 “Slievemore enjoys an impossibly idyllic location, is aesthetically beautiful and is quite simply hugely enjoyable to climb”

 Slievemore enjoys an impossibly idyllic location, is aesthetically beautiful and is quite simply hugely enjoyable to climb.
 Flanked by the understated beauty of the island landscape on one side and the massive breakers of the Atlantic on the other, there can be few mountains that lie in such stunning surroundings.
 If you find yourself in Achill with a few hours to spare, this is one mountain that you really must explore.
 If you don’t have time to spare, then I recommend that you make some.
 You won’t regret it!